will-clarke/wclarke.net/src/posts/2014-10-08--clever-vim-commands-&-keybindings.md

 ---
 date: 2014-10-08
-published: true
-tags:
+tags: - vim - editor
-- Vim
-- Editor
 title: Clever Vim Commands & Keybindings
+description: Getting good at vim involves making every key-stroke as efficient as possible.
+You need to master keybindings in order to do this.
 ---

 I have recently spent a while trying to learn how to edit text effectively.
 I figure that if I'm going to be spending a while editing text, it's worth learning how to do it as efficiently as possible.

 I've been using [YADR](https://github.com/skwp/dotfiles) as a basis for my dotfiles.
 Dotfiles, if you don't know, are files which start with a fullstop (and therefore are hidden in UNIX systems).
 Dotfiles mostly refer to configuration files in the home directory - eg. `.bashrc` or `.vimrc`.
 One of the benefits of using a monolithic package like this is it quickly lets you do more cool stuff as you're learning (over boring native Vim).

 I've put the extra files I've configured into my `.vimrc.after` file, which you can find [HERE!](https://gist.github.com/19b76686f75f3b28dda8).